 - Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act").
-Qualifying assets represent approximately 74.7% of the total 8 assets at December 31, 2019. - As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
-Other than for purposes of the 1940 Act, the Company does not believe that it has control over this portfolio company. - 10 - CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's 11 investments less contractual payments to debt holders and fund expenses.
+Qualifying assets represent approximately 74.7% of the total 8 assets at December 31, 2019 - As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
+Other than for purposes of the 1940 Act, the Company does not believe that it has control over this portfolio company. - CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
 The estimated annualized effective yield indicated is based upon a current projection of the amount and timing of these distributions.
 Such projections are updated on a quarterly basis and the estimated effective yield is adjusted prospectively. - This investment is on non-accrual status and receives a 5% royalty interest on oil being produced on certain fields.
-All production payments received are being applied to the 12 cost basis and are considered return of capital. - 13 Fair value of this investment was determined using significant unobservable inputs.
+All production payments received are being applied to the cost basis and are considered return of capital. - 13 Fair value of this investment was determined using significant unobservable inputs.

-- As of December 31, 2019, this investment is owned by Great Lakes Portman Ridge Funding, LLC and was pledged to secure Great Lakes Portman Ridge Funding, LLC's debt obligation pursuant to its senior secured revolving credit facility (the "Revolving Credit Facility") with JPMorgan Chase Bank, National Association ("JPM"). - The Company's investments are generally acquired in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act") and, - therefore, are generally subject to limitations on resale, and may be deemed to be "restricted securities" under the Securities Act of 1933.

-As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company.
+- As of December 31, 2019, this investment is owned by Great Lakes Portman Ridge Funding, LLC and was pledged to secure Great Lakes Portman Ridge Funding, LLC's debt obligation pursuant to its senior secured revolving credit facility (the "Revolving Credit Facility") with JPMorgan Chase Bank, National Association ("JPM").
+The Company's investments are generally acquired in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act") and, 14 - 15 - As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company is the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company.